The start of something new — FlakPhoto Digest.

 From the Bloggers series.
 Photo © Gabriela Herman

 Something really special is evolving there.
-In less than a year, the group has grown to more than 6,600 members, each of them helping to make the space a vibrant community hub brimming with ideas about the current state of photography.
+Since then, the group has grown to more than 13,000 members, each of them helping to make the space a vibrant community hub brimming with ideas about the current state of photography.
 The FPN functions best when we ask questions and share links that encourage thoughtful, extended conversations about contemporary photographic practice and I do my best to maintain that dynamic with minimal moderation.

 My hope is that by hosting online photo conversations in a single place the FPN will make it easier to share ideas and meet photography colleagues using Facebook.
 As your host, it's my duty to keep the space intellectually compelling and I follow our photo conversations on a daily basis.
 There are plenty of opportunities for personal promotion elsewhere on Facebook and I'd prefer to avoid that kind of repetition in the FPN.
 Thanks in advance for your cooperation.

 The FPN is a great place to share recommended reading (blog posts, reviews, articles, slideshows, etc.) that we stumble upon in the course of our time online each week.
 By posting links, you may generate discussion with colleagues from all corners of the globe — people who aren't already your Facebook friends.
-You may even make some new friends from outside your photo community.
-I'm collecting the most interesting links and posting them on Flak Photo's Pinterest.
+(You may even make some new friends from outside your local photo community.)
+I collect the most interesting links and share them on @FlakPhoto Digest.

 Do feel welcome to share your projects, but find interesting ways to talk about your photography.
 Rather than overtly promoting your self or an event that most FPN members won't be able to attend, present your work to the group with context: Are you trying to learn something?
 Is there an idea you're working on?
 Are you looking for feedback?
 Let's work together to make our posts different from the promotion that's happening elsewhere on Facebook.

-Naturally, invite Facebook friends + photo colleagues who would enjoy contributing.
-While I'd love to see the group expand, I also want to make sure the network stays valuable to everyone who's part of it.
+Naturally, invite Facebook friends + photo colleagues who would enjoy contributing to the group.
+While I'd love to see the FlakPhoto Network expand, I also want to make sure it stays valuable to everyone who's part of it.
 My one request is for everyone to add quality, trusted contributors moving forward so we can keep the space vibrant and interesting.
 My aim isn't to make the FPN as big as possible.
 Rather, I'd like us to work together to help the space grow while keeping it interesting and fun for everyone involved.

 Finally, you should customize your FPN settings so they fit your personal Facebook preferences.
 After you've joined the group, the first thing you should do is click the "Edit Settings" button on the top right corner of the page — you probably want to un-check the email notifications button, for example.